RAMIRANDACRUZ/Convertidor-De-Divisas/README.md

 La aplicación no debe estar conectada a internet, ya que no consume  API REST

-no Incluye también un conversor de temperaturas.
+no Incluye un conversor de temperaturas.

 Tecnologías 💻: